Five Steps to Selecting a Child Care Provider

 - How can I network with other parents?

-Call 1-877-4PA-KIDS or your local Child Care Information Services office for more information.
+Call 1-877-4PA-KIDS or your local Early Learning Resource Center for more information.

 10 REASONS FOR PARENTS TO CHOOSE QUALITY CHILD CARE